DataONEorg/sem-prov-design/docs/use-cases/semantics/semantic-annotation.md

 Annotation serializations
 ==========================

-Our initial serialization technique for semantic annotations is to have a distinct file for the model.
-We have been using RDF/XML, but other syntaxes will likely be supported out of the box because we are using the Jena library for model parsing.
+Our initial serialization technique for annotations is to have a distinct file for the model.
+We have been using a JSON format specified by AnnotatorJS library, but other syntaxes will likely be supported.

 Other methods for serializing the model we have considered and may support in the future include:

+* ``JSON-LD`` - The direction Web Annotation is going for supporting Open Annotation model.
+Hopefully included in AnnotatorJS v2.x
+* ``RDF/XML`` - typical RDF model serialization
 * ``ORE`` - included as additional triples in our current ORE resource map packaging serializations
 * ``RDFa`` - annotations embedded directly within the science metadata
 * ``triplestore`` - triples written directly to a triple store endpoint using an API